5 Year Old Waking Up Too Early? Here Are 6 Solutions to Try

 4. Adjust bedtime

-Many older kids this age can sleep for 10 – 12 hours at night, even without a nap.
+Many older kids this age can sleep for 10-12 hours at night without a nap.
 If your 5 year old is going to bed at the reasonable hour of 7:30pm, it may not be all that unusual that she wakes up at 5:30am.

 If she seems content the rest of the day despite the early wake-up, she may not need as many hours as you think or hope.
 Fiddle with her sleep schedule—pushing bedtime back to 8:30pm could mean a reasonable wake-up time of 6:30am.

 What if she’s sleeping too late?
 That can also cause early wake-ups if she’s overtired.
-Then, when she wakes up mid-cycle in the early morning, she’s wired and ready to go, even though she could use more rest.
+When she wakes up early in the morning, she’s wired and ready to go, even though she could use more rest.

 In this situation, moving bedtime earlier could solve the problem.
 In most cases, kids should be asleep by 8:30pm at the latest.